 No path, no gate.
-You are welcome to return anytime. — Writing on presence, cognition and autism by Luu D. Pham
+No invitation.
+Just a remaining. — Writing on presence, cognition and autism by Luu D. Pham

 Featured